U2

 The faith healer

 Chris Martin is up for it.
 Half an hour after soundcheck and a few hours before showtime at Brisbane’s Suncorp Stadium, the Coldplay singer, flanked by guitarist Jonny Buckland, strides into the interview room in the underbelly of the arena.
 Big smile, big handshake, golden hair, a white badge on his chest.
-“LOVE”, it says in blue letters.
+“LOVE”, it says

 The faith healer Read More »